bioinformaticsdotca/Epigenomics_2017/module4_lab.md

 <img src="https://raw.githubusercontent.com/bioinformaticsdotca/Epigenomics_2017/master/img/module4_2017_HOMER_selectPeaksTrack.png" alt="Region" width="750" />

-* Get the URL to this track by clicking on the "Download datasets" button at the bottom of the grid: ```peakSeq.optimal.wgEncodeHaibTfbsH1hescYy1c20Pcr1xAlnRep0_vs_wgEncodeHaibTfbsH1hescControlPcr1xAlnRep0.bb```
+* Get the URL to this track by clicking on the "Download tracks" button at the bottom of the grid: ```peakSeq.optimal.wgEncodeHaibTfbsH1hescYy1c20Pcr1xAlnRep0_vs_wgEncodeHaibTfbsH1hescControlPcr1xAlnRep0.bb```
 The URL should be ```http://epigenomesportal.ca/tracks/ENCODE/hg19/26900.ENCODE.H1-hESC_YY1_Pk__HudsonAlpha_.YY1.peak_calls.bigBed```.
 * Open your Mammouth (Compute Canada) terminal session, create a directory for our HOMER-related files, and go into it.
 Then, download the BigBed file.